I’m a creature of habit.

 - 1 cup dried cranberries

-- In a smaller bowl, pour the warm water and maple syrup together.
+- In a smaller bowl or a liquid measuring cup, pour the warm water and maple syrup together.
 Stir until combined.

-- Pour the wet mixture over the dry ingredients, and mix until every piece is coated.
+- Pour the wet mixture over the dry ingredients, and stir until every piece is coated.

-- Pour the mixture onto the prepared baking sheet, spreading out.
+- Pour the mixture onto the prepared baking sheet, spacing it out evenly across the surface.

-- Bake for 30 minutes, then turn off oven and allow to bake for another 30 minutes.
+- Bake the granola in the preheated oven for 30 minutes, then turn off the oven and allow it to bake for an additional 30 minutes.

-- Once granola is dry and crisp, pull out of the oven and allow to cool.
+- Once granola is crisp, pull out of the oven and allow it 1-2 hours to cool completely.

-- Once cooled, enjoy 1/4 cup of granola at a time!
+- Once cooled, store in a food save storage container, and enjoy ¼ cup of granola at a time!